 Giving Notice of Marriage in the UK

 Before you can legally marry in the United Kingdom, you must give formal notice of your intention to marry.
-The process varies depending on where in the UK you plan to marry:
+This is a separate legal requirement from the Marriage Visitor Visa itself — having the visa is what allows you to enter the UK, but giving notice is what makes the wedding legally possible.

 How to Apply for a Marriage Visitor Visa UK

-Step 2: Pay the Visa Fee.
-The Marriage Visitor Visa UK costs £127 as of 2026.
+- Step 2 — Pay the Visa Fee: The Marriage Visitor Visa UK costs £135 from 8 April 2026.
 Payment is made online during the application process.
 This fee is non-refundable if your application is refused.

-Step 3: Book a Biometric Appointment.
-Schedule an appointment at your nearest Visa Application Centre (VAC) to provide your fingerprints and photograph.
-The VAC location may be in a different city or country, so allow adequate time for travel.
+- Step 3 — Book a Biometric Appointment: Schedule an appointment at your nearest Visa Application Centre (VAC) to provide your fingerprints and photograph.

-Step 5: Wait for Decision.
-After your biometric appointment, wait for the Home Office to process your application.
-You will be notified when a decision has been made and when to collect your passport.
+- Step 5 — Wait for Decision: After your biometric appointment, wait for the Home Office to process your application.
+You will be notified when a decision has been made.

 Marriage Visitor Visa UK Processing Time and Cost 2026